Our minimum requirement is at least a 2:1 UK Honours degree. Substantial field experience may be considered in place of a degree.

 - the Durrell Wildlife Conservation Trust

-You will be immersed in the ongoing conservation work of these organisations, and will be able to choose six-month research project topics linked to their conservation programmes, ensuring that your project contributes to real-world conservation.
+You will be immersed in the ongoing conservation work of these organisations, and will be able to choose five-month research project topics linked to their conservation programmes, ensuring that your project contributes to real-world conservation.

 The course provides a strong quantitative basis for conservation work, including decision theory, conservation planning, statistical computing and modelling.